apsarab08/blood-group-prediction/README.md

 ## Conclusion

-Blood group prediction using fingerprint patterns is an innovative intersection of deep learning and biomedical image analysis.
+Blood group prediction using fingerprints is an innovative intersection of deep learning and biomedical image analysis.
+With further research and training, this system can evolve into a practical non-invasive screening tool.